 -

-Will patients expect every wearable and lab to provide real-time explanations?
+Will patients expect every wearable and lab report to come with real-time summaries?

-Healthcare is entering a new era where AI becomes a stakeholder.
+Healthcare is entering a new era where AI becomes a routine part of how information is organized, reviewed, and routed.
 Doctors, patients, insurers, and regulators will all need to adapt faster than expected.

 External References